reruo321/Java_Practice/Chapter-03/README.md

     3. null Type
 Let us check the primitive type here, and then others on Chapter 4 and Chapter 7.
 #### Primitive Type
+Primitive type is predefined by the language and is named by a reserved keyword.
+As the Java programming language is statically-typed, all variables must first be declared before they can be used.
+The field variables will be assigned to a default value by the compiler, depending on their data types.
+However, local one must be initialized (assign it a value) before use, or it will cause the error.
+It is good to get into the routine of assigning value to the declared variables to avoid the trouble.
 ##### Integral Type
 1) byte: 8-bit signed two's complement integer. -128 ~ 127.
 Default value: 0.
 2) short: 16-bit signed two's complement integer. -32,768~ 32,767.
 Default value: 0.